-Bank to raise rates | BT lifts cuts | Sainsbury's | Rolls-Royce – Daily Business
+BT lifts cuts target | Sainsbury's falls | Rolls-Royce – Daily Business

 REFRESH PAGE FOR UPDATES

-It will be the eighth consecutive rise for UK borrowers and the biggest single hike since 1989.
-It would take the UK base rate the highest level since the 2008 banking crash.

-Alongside its rate call, the BoE will give its latest inflation and growth forecasts, with analysts indicating that the UK economy may already be in recession.

-The US Federal Reserve lifted interest rates, as expected, and signalled plans to keep raising them, though possibly in smaller increments.
+The US Federal Reserve lifted interest rates by 75 basis points, as expected, and signalled plans to keep raising them, though possibly in smaller increments.

 In a policy statement the Fed acknowledged it could take time for rapid increases this year to be reflected in the economy.